prjemian/punx/docs/source/api/h5tree.rst

       optional arguments:
-        -h, --help            show this help message and exit -a                    Do not print attributes of HDF5 file structure -m MAX_ARRAY_ITEMS, --max_array_items MAX_ARRAY_ITEMS
+        -h, --help            show this help message and exit -a                    Do not print attributes of HDF5 file tree structure -m MAX_ARRAY_ITEMS, --max_array_items MAX_ARRAY_ITEMS
                               maximum number of array items to be shown